 What to See Along the Way

 This part of the state is rich with archaeological sites that offer insight into the Ancestral Puebloans who lived here long ago.
-Follow all or a portion of the 116-mile Trail of the Ancients Scenic Byway that connects don’t-miss stops like Mesa Verde National Park, with its famed cliff dwellings; Ute Mountain Tribal Park’s rock art; the Canyons of the Ancients National Monument, home to Lowry Pueblo and bolstered by the Anasazi Heritage Center that serves as a museum and jumping-off point to the monument; and even Hovenweep National Monument, straddling Utah and Colorado and known for its stone towers.
+Follow all or a portion of the 116-mile Trail of the Ancients scenic byway that connects don’t-miss stops like Mesa Verde National Park, with its famed cliff dwellings; Ute Mountain Tribal Park’s rock art; the Canyons of the Ancients National Monument, home to Lowry Pueblo and bolstered by the Canyons of the Ancients Visitor Center & Museum that serves as a museum and jumping-off point to the monument; and even Hovenweep National Monument, straddling Utah and Colorado and known for its stone towers.

 You can also drive the San Juan Skyway, a 236-mile loop on which you’ll encounter breathtaking views of massive peaks and national forest.
 Travel through mountain towns like Durango, Ouray, Telluride and Silverton for a taste of the mining era in the late 1800s.